UU-ER/AdOpT-NET0/docs/source/src_code/model/model_components/technologies.rst

 The technology class is a subclass of the ModelComponent class.
 In the model, we further distinguish between generic technologies and specific technologies.
 Generic technologies offer a framework that can be adjusted for multiple
-technologies: only the performance, the input and output carriers change, while the equations remain the same.
+technologies: only the performance parameters, and the input and output carriers change, while the equations remain the same.

 Technology types, divided by generic and specific technologies: